c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 *   The application isn’t blocked
-*   This model can offer the best scalability and performance
+*   This model can provide the best performance

 Cons: